Roseyyx/ransomware/README.md

 server creates masterkey based on machineHash which consist of the machineId hashed with sha256 -> add salt to hash -> masterkey -> send to client

+Uses Jansson for json parsing and libcurl for web requests

 database key: R!@database12